sparksuite/simplemde-markdown-editor/.github/CONTRIBUTING.md

 ### Overview
-First of all, thanks for your interest in helping make SimpleMDE even better.
+First of all, thanks for your interest in helping make EasyMDE even better.
 Contributions help resolve rare bugs, accomplish neat new features, polish the code, and improve the documentation.

 ### Guidelines for contributing
 - The *most important* guideline for contributing is to compare against the `development` branch when creating a pull request.
 This allows time to test and modify code changes before merging them into the stable master branch with the next release.